gorenje/millieons.org/n/texts.md

 ### Societal Constructs

+- Societal changes are painful, especially if we are [missing Jesus](/w/missing-jesus) to take responsibility for all our sins.

 - Enjoy losing your luggage?
 Perhaps your [lost luggage](/w/lost-luggage) has already made it to YouTube.

 - Companies are provide with legal protection from financial ruin, so should [street artists, artists and people of conscience](/w/artists-limited) must also have this protection.